near/docs/docs/2.develop/contracts/crosscontract.md

 ---

 ## Callback Method
-If your method finishes correctly, then eventually your callback method will execute.
-This will happen weather the external contract finishes **successfully or not**.
-We repeat, if your original method finishes correctly, then your callback will **always execute**.
+When the initial promise is finished executing and you've specified a function to be called using `.then`, this is referred to as a callback function.
+This will happen **wether or not** the external contract finishes successfully.

-In the callback method you will have access to the cross-call result, which contains two important arguments:
+In the callback method you will have access to the result, which contains two important arguments:
 - `status`: Telling if the external method finished successfully or not
 - `buffer`: Having the value returned by the external method (if any)